How counterfeit goods hurt manufacturers, consumers and the economy

 There is no one-size-fits-all approach to anti-counterfeiting, but manufacturers seeking to protect their brands can begin by determining if and how they are at risk, then develop a multifaceted strategy that includes education, partnerships, and enforcement.

-Explore UL’s latest brand protection insights for proven approaches to safeguard your products, customers and brand reputation.
+Explore UL’s latest brand protection insights for proven approaches to safeguard your products, customers and reputation.